 Curing and Smoking Equipment

 Specialist meat injectors are available from Weschenfender’s.
 In view of the the cost of these, many home curers use a Marinade Injector instead, They can be bought from ProQ.
 However, the best one I’ve used so far is the Masterclass Flavour Injector which is available from the Amazon Website.

 Digital Thermostats can be used to adapt a fridge into an air drying chamber.
 They are available from a number of suppliers on ebay.

 Digital Hygrostats are also available from a number of suppliers on ebay..

 There are a number of suppliers of smokers in the UK, two of the most popular are:

 - Bradley – One of the most popular small smokers, the Bradley is available from numerous UK suppliers including Weschenfelder’s.
-The Bradley can be used to both hot and (with adaption) cold smoke.
-The only downside are the running costs which are high in comparison with some other systems.
+The Bradley can be used for both hot and (with adaption) cold smoke.
+The only downside is the running costs which are high in comparison with some other systems.

 - ProQ CSG – An ingenious Cold Smoke Generator that takes all of the hassle out of cold smoking.
 One of my favourite pieces of equipment.
 To buy, or for details of the product, and stockists, see ProQ website.